Brazil's President Jair Bolsonaro tests positive for coronavirus | DW | 07.07.2020

 Bolsonaro is 65-years-old, the age range considered by medical experts as a risk group.

-The president said that in the next few days, he will communicate via video conference from the official presidential residence, Alvorado Palace, in Brasilia, adding that he would use assistants to sign documents.
+The president said that in the next few days, he will communicate via video conference from the official presidential residence, Alvorado Palace, in Brasilia.

-Bolsonaro said he cancelled planned trips to the states of Bahia and Minas Gerais.

 This is a developing story.
 More will follow.